picocms/Pico/in-depth/nginx.md

 }
 ```

-You'll notice that similar to our last example, we're sending Nginx to `index.php` with a query string of the url, but this time in a subfolder named `pico`.
-The difference is that we're using `$1` to reference the page url instead of `$uri`.
-This is because `$uri` will contain the entire url from the Document Root, but we only want the part that comes *after* the `/pico` subfolder.
-Since we can't use `$uri` for this, we're using a Regular Expression (also called "regex") to determine the url for us.
-This `location` rule looks for any url that starts with `/pico`, and takes note of whatever comes afterward.
+You'll notice that similar to our last example, we're sending Nginx to `index.php` with a query string of the URL, but this time in a subfolder named `pico`.
+The difference is that we're using `$1` to reference the page URL instead of `$uri`.
+This is because `$uri` will contain the entire URL from the Document Root, but we only want the part that comes *after* the `/pico` subfolder.
+Since we can't use `$uri` for this, we're using a Regular Expression (also called "regex") to determine the URL for us.
+This `location` rule looks for any URL that starts with `/pico`, and takes note of whatever comes afterward.
 In your own configuration, you'll need to replace `pico` on both lines with the location of your own subfolder.

-Since this `location` rule uses regex, it's slightly less efficient then the rule for Pico in Document Root.
+Since this `location` rule uses a regex, it's slightly less efficient then the rule for Pico in Document Root.
 While this is unlikely to make a real-world difference, it's something to keep in mind when deciding which rule to use.

 #### Regex and Nginx's Processing Order

 When we're using a Regular Expression for a `location` block in Nginx, we need to pay close attention to the order of our config.
 When analyzing your `location` blocks, Nginx first looks at any absolute locations, then tries to match against any regex rules.
-When it's trying to match the url to a regex rule, it stops checking after it finds the first matching rule.
-The Subfolder rule above is very *very* broad.
+When it's trying to match the URL to a regex rule, it stops checking after it finds the first matching rule.
+The subfolder rule above is very *very* broad.
 It matches *anything* inside the `pico` subfolder.
-Because of this, it also matches any `.php` files, `.htaccess`, and any of the folders we denied access to earlier.
+Because of this, it also matches any `.php` files, `.htaccess`, and any of the files and folders we denied access to earlier.

 This means that the Pico rewrite rule must come **last** in your server configuration.
 If any of the other rules we've defined are after it, they will never be used.
 Nginx will stop once it gets to the rewrite rule since it will be the first match.